RealOrangeOne/theorangeone.net/content/posts/hacktoberfest-2019.md

 ## Overview

 As with last year, I personally consider many of these contributions invalid, primarily because they don't really fit with the spirit of Hacktoberfest.
-Namely, all those under the `srobo` organisation don't especially fit, and the ones on my own repos.
+Namely, all those under the `srobo` organization don't especially fit, and the ones on my own repos.
 Excluding those, there's still more than enough to get my t-shirt!